-This post will help you if if you receive DRIVER IRQL NOT LESS OR EQUAL or SYSTEM THREAD EXCEPTION NOT HANDLED, Netwtw04.sys failed error in Windows 11/10.
+This post will help you if you receive DRIVER IRQL NOT LESS OR EQUAL or SYSTEM THREAD EXCEPTION NOT HANDLED, Netwtw04.sys failed error in Windows 11/10.
 This error can also occur due to Netwtw06.sys, etc, files.
-System files or .sys files are the essential part of the Windows operating system.
-It is a repository of system driver settings used by Windows system to communicate with the connected hardware and devices.
+System files or .sys files are an essential part of the Windows operating system.
+It is a repository of system driver settings used by the Windows system to communicate with the connected hardware and devices.
 System files are necessary for the normal functioning of the operating system.
 Many Windows users are facing the Window Blue Screen of Death error during the app launch or while disconnecting the external devices from the system.

 Netwtw04.sys is a part of the Intel PROSet/Wireless WiFi software.
 You may see two Stop Errors for the Netwtw04.sys driver file:

 - DRIVER_IRQL_NOT_LESS_OR_EQUAL What failed: Netwtw04.sys.
 This indicates that a kernel-mode driver attempted to access pageable memory at a process IRQL that was too high.

 - SYSTEM_THREAD_EXCEPTION_NOT_HANDLED What failed: Netwtw04.sys.
 The root cause of this error might be incompatible drivers with the operating system.

-Generally speaking, the cause for the Netwtw04.sys blue screen error may be because of several reasons like corrupt files, misconfigured device drivers, malicious programs, outdated driver, bad drivers, corrupted Windows registry, or due to the damaged system files.
+Generally speaking, the cause for the Netwtw04.sys blue screen error may be because of several reasons like corrupt files, misconfigured device drivers, malicious programs, outdated drivers, bad drivers, corrupted Windows registry, or due to the damaged system files.

 Fix Netwtw08.sys, Netwtw04.sys, Netwtw06.sys, Netwtw10.sys BSOD Blue Screen error